speakeasy-api/openapi-directory/SDKs/amazonaws.com/macie/2017-12-19/go/README.md

 ### SDK SDK

-* `AssociateMemberAccount` - Associates a specified AWS account with Amazon Macie Classic as a member account.
+* `AssociateMemberAccount` - (Discontinued) Associates a specified Amazon Web Services account with Amazon Macie Classic as a member account.
-* `AssociateS3Resources` - Associates specified S3 resources with Amazon Macie Classic for monitoring and data classification.
-If memberAccountId isn't specified, the action associates specified S3 resources with Macie Classic for the current Macie Classic administrator account.
-If memberAccountId is specified, the action associates specified S3 resources with Macie Classic for the specified member account.
+* `AssociateS3Resources` - (Discontinued) Associates specified S3 resources with Amazon Macie Classic for monitoring and data classification.
+If <code>memberAccountId</code> isn't specified, the action associates specified S3 resources with Macie Classic for the current Macie Classic administrator account.
+If <code>memberAccountId</code> is specified, the action associates specified S3 resources with Macie Classic for the specified member account.
-* `DisassociateMemberAccount` - Removes the specified member account from Amazon Macie Classic.
+* `DisassociateMemberAccount` - (Discontinued) Removes the specified member account from Amazon Macie Classic.
-* `DisassociateS3Resources` - Removes specified S3 resources from being monitored by Amazon Macie Classic.
-If memberAccountId isn't specified, the action removes specified S3 resources from Macie Classic for the current Macie Classic administrator account.
-If memberAccountId is specified, the action removes specified S3 resources from Macie Classic for the specified member account.
+* `DisassociateS3Resources` - (Discontinued) Removes specified S3 resources from being monitored by Amazon Macie Classic.
+If <code>memberAccountId</code> isn't specified, the action removes specified S3 resources from Macie Classic for the current Macie Classic administrator account.
+If <code>memberAccountId</code> is specified, the action removes specified S3 resources from Macie Classic for the specified member account.
-* `ListMemberAccounts` - Lists all Amazon Macie Classic member accounts for the current Macie Classic administrator account.
+* `ListMemberAccounts` - (Discontinued) Lists all Amazon Macie Classic member accounts for the current Macie Classic administrator account.
-* `ListS3Resources` - Lists all the S3 resources associated with Amazon Macie Classic.
-If memberAccountId isn't specified, the action lists the S3 resources associated with Macie Classic for the current Macie Classic administrator account.
-If memberAccountId is specified, the action lists the S3 resources associated with Macie Classic for the specified member account.
+* `ListS3Resources` - (Discontinued) Lists all the S3 resources associated with Amazon Macie Classic.
+If <code>memberAccountId</code> isn't specified, the action lists the S3 resources associated with Macie Classic for the current Macie Classic administrator account.
+If <code>memberAccountId</code> is specified, the action lists the S3 resources associated with Macie Classic for the specified member account.
-* `UpdateS3Resources` - Updates the classification types for the specified S3 resources.
-If memberAccountId isn't specified, the action updates the classification types of the S3 resources associated with Amazon Macie Classic for the current Macie Classic administrator account.
-If memberAccountId is specified, the action updates the classification types of the S3 resources associated with Macie Classic for the specified member account.
+* `UpdateS3Resources` - (Discontinued) Updates the classification types for the specified S3 resources.
+If <code>memberAccountId</code> isn't specified, the action updates the classification types of the S3 resources associated with Amazon Macie Classic for the current Macie Classic administrator account.
+If <code>memberAccountId</code> is specified, the action updates the classification types of the S3 resources associated with Macie Classic for the specified member account.
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)